-Event: Law Enforcement Through Restorative Justice: Peacebuilding in the community
+Courses: Law Enforcement Through Restorative Justice: Peacebuilding in the Community

-This six part course is an introduction into restorative justice with an emphasis on its applications in law enforcement.
+This four-part course is an introduction to restorative justice with an emphasis on its applications in law enforcement and community-engaged program partnerships.
 Participants will explore innovative ways to incorporate restorative justice within an agency, and to collaborate with community organizations on such initiatives.
 Through presentations and interactive discussions, examples of implementation in police agencies throughout the United States will be showcased.
 Some of these will include:

 - An alternative to, or within, the criminal justice system